Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-The next set of efforts focus on threat models that use multiple malicious IPs working collaboratively to launch attacks on availability instead of a single compromised component. \citeauthor{charles2020real} \cite{charles2019real, charles2020real} elaborates distributed DoS (DDoS) attack on NoC.
+\textbf{DDoS by Flooding:} Several flooding-based DDoS attack scenarios in mesh-based NoC have been implemented and evaluated in \cite{fang2013robustness}.
+The authors have used two attack scenarios with two and four malicious nodes, respectively.
+They also explored different placements of malicious IPs.
+The malicious node can generate constant bit-rate traffic to the mesh-based NoC.
+They have evaluated the impact of these DoS attacks on XY-routing and four other adaptive routing mechanisms, namely odd-even, west-first, north-last, and negative-first.
+The XY routing performs better at lower packet injection rates, and adaptive routing performs better at higher rates.
+Higher network performance degradation can be seen with increasing the number of malicious IPs flooding the network. \citeauthor{charles2020real} \cite{charles2019real, charles2020real} elaborates distributed DoS (DDoS) attack on NoC.
 Multiple malicious IPs will flood the NoC with useless packets to eat up the bandwidth and disrupt normal communication.
-Most of the time these flooding will happen targeting critical and shared IP such as memory controller to have higher impact on the attack.
+Adveries cab target critical and shared IPs, such as a memory controller, to have a higher impact on the attack.
 Figure~\ref{fig:ddos_attack} shows several scenarios of DDoS attack in 3x3 mesh network where the paths for flooding packets may or may not overlap.
-The flooded packets will fill up buffers and eat up processing time of the routers in the path making extremely high latency for legitimate packets.
-Several flooding based DoS attack scenarios in mesh-based NoC has been implemented and evaluated in \cite{fang2013robustness}.
-The authors present a novel congestion based attack model to evaluate bandwidth based congestion attack on NoC.
-The authors have used two scenarios of attack with two and four malicious nodes, respectively.
-They also have explored different placement of the malicious IPs.
-The malicious node is capable of generating constant bit rate traffic to the mesh based NoC.
-They have evaluated the impact of these DoS attacks on XY-routing and four other adaptive routing mechanisms namely odd-even, west-first, north-last and negative-first.
-The experimental results show that XY routing performs better in lower packet injection rates, and adaptive routing performs better at higher rates.
-The experimental results also reveal higher degradation of network performance with increasing number of malicious IPs flooding the network.

-\citeauthor{charles2020lightweight} \cite{charles2020lightweight} discuss about a slightly different threat model that uses multiple malicious IPs for DoS attack.
-IPs in SoC are categorized into two zones as secure zone and non-secure zones considering the trustworthiness of the IPs.
-In order to preserve integrity of the packets, a message authentication code based authentication system is used.
-When a packet traverses through the non-secure zone, the content of the packet can be tampered by a malicious IP leading to failed message authentication code verification.
-This will result in dropping of initial packets and re-transmission of new packets.
-A malicious node can tamper either the request or the response resulting in re-transmission.
-Tampering a large number of packets in short interval can lead to a DoS attack.
-Tampering packets by multiple malicious IPs can be recognized as a distributed DoS attack.
+The flooded packets will fill up buffers and eat up the routers' processing time in the path, making extremely high latency for legitimate packets. \citeauthor{sinha2021sniffer} \cite{sinha2021sniffer} uses a similar threat model with multiple MIPs and victim IPs to evaluate DoS attacks.